telerik/winforms-docs/editors/datetimepicker/navigation-modes.md

 # Navigation Modes

-The embedded __RadCalendar__ has HeaderNavigationMode property, which determines what will be the behavior of control when end-users click on the header of __RadCalendar__.
-In this article we demonstrate how to change the default navigation mode.
+The embedded __RadCalendar__ has `HeaderNavigationMode` property, which determines what will be the behavior of control when the end-users clicks on the header of __RadCalendar__.
+In this article we will demonstrate how to change the default navigation mode.

 #### Setting the value of RadDateTimePicker